Pandemic has caused challenging times for Board of Ed

 Elliott’s role with the board of education includes providing the most accurate information and resources available to help them in making their decisions.
 He provides the board with a COVID-19 update twice weekly along with related COVID-19 information.
 He also responds to requests for information from board members as questions arise.
 The regular updates include information about community metrics, cases and quarantines with students and staff members, operational challenges such as staffing shortages, and guidance from doctors and public health professionals.

-For some members, the past few months have been some of the most challenging times they have ever had to face.
+For some members, the past few months — which have involved deciding whether or not to make masks optional or mandatory in schools — have been some of the most challenging times they have ever had to face.

 Board Chair Gary Childers said for himself — who has been a school teacher and administrator for more than 30 years — conflict resolution is part of the job.